wafflespeanut/scripts/README.md

 Other
 =====

-Well, this is just a backup of my favorite PC tweaks...
+Well, these are my favorite PC tweaks... (which I often forget!)